labibrah/Assembly_lang/README.md

 **Program description:**
 - Takes 15 single-key inputs.
 When the given size is exceeded, shows the line “the given size exceeded” if not, shows the output line in both normal order and in reverse order.
-- If the stack is empty shows the line “the stack is empty”.
+- If the stack is empty shows the line “The stack is empty”.
 * * *

 ## Combined